auth0/docs/articles/quickstart/webapp/django/01-login.md

 ---
 title: Login
 default: true
-description: This tutorial demonstrates how to add user login to a Python web Application built with the Django framework and Authlib OAuth library.
+description: This tutorial demonstrates how to add user login to a Python web application built with the Django framework and Authlib OAuth library.
 budicon: 448
 contentType: tutorial
 useCase: quickstart